For Quicken users

 Trust note

-FinlyLife treats Quicken imports conservatively: the workflow is designed to refresh balances while preserving your existing holdings model.
-FinlyLife provides educational planning guidance and does not provide investment, tax, or legal advice.
+FinlyLife treats Quicken imports carefully: the workflow is designed to refresh balances while preserving your existing holdings model.
+FinlyLife provides financial planning guidance and does not provide investment, tax, or legal advice.

 Use Quicken for records.
 Use FinlyLife for the next move.